 Please note: You should only activate the maps for expansions that have already been installed.
 Activating expansion maps that you do not have installed will result in empty patches in your library.

-If the map is in the list but appears with the download icon next to it, this just means the map will need to be downloaded.
+- If the map is in the list but appears with this icon next to it: this just means the map will need to be downloaded.
 Simply click on the icon and the map will download and activate itself upon completion.

 Not all plugin maps may be available, but you can still load the expansion by opening a different patch and using the Kontakt GUI to load the desired expansion.
 From there, it's easy to import the expansion presets into VIP and create your own map.
 The guide below can walk you through the entire process: